ScorpioBroker/ScorpioBroker/docs/en/source/config.rst

     upsert: XXXX
     delete: XXXX

-4. bootstrap:- Used to define the path for the Kafka broker.
+4. bootstrap:- Used to define the URL for the Kafka broker.
+Change only if you have changed the setup of Kafka

 .. code-block:: JSON

  bootstrap:
    servers: URL

-5. csources:- Used to define the topic for the context source registration.
+5. csources Topics:- These are the topics which are used for the internal communication of Scorpio on Kafka.
+If you change this you need to change things in the source code too.

 .. code-block:: JSON

   registration:
     topic: CONTEXT_REGISTRY

-6. append:- Used to define the entity append overwrite options.
+6. append:- Used to define the entity append overwrite option.
+Change with only with extreme caution.

 .. code-block:: JSON